 Once you are awake after surgery, you will be transported to your room where you will be reunited with your family.
 Often the patient is alert by this time.
 However, some patients are still sleepy from the medicines used during the operation.
 Occasionally, these medicines make some patients nauseated.
 If you have pain or nausea, you may ask for medicine to help with this.
 Most patients find that they do not have a great amount of pain after surgery and only need to use oral medicine to relieve the pain.
 However, you must ask for your pain medicine.
 You will also receive antibiotics to prevent infection, a stool softener to prevent constipation, and IV fluids to prevent dehydration.
 Most patients will also be ordered a medication to relax the bladder.
 Frequently after prostate or bladder surgery, the bladder becomes irritated and undergoes uncontrolled squeezing.
 This can be felt as sharp shooting pain or spasms in the lower abdomen.
 If you feel these, ask for the bladder relaxant medication which will help calm the bladder.
-Depending upon the time of surgery, some patients may be allowed to have some Jell-O and clear liquids for dinner on the same day of the operation.
-Others will only be allowed their medications and ice chips.
 While in your room, you will be asked to wear leg hose and leg pumps which will squeeze your legs to prevent blood clots.
 You will also be asked to use an incentive spirometer every one to two hours while you are awake.
 This is a breathing exercise device that helps to keep your lungs from getting an infection.
 The evening of surgery, you will be asked to get up and move around as much as you feel comfortable doing.